Games & Quizzes

 /ˈSHōiNG/

 Occasion when something can be seen, e.g. a movie.
-To lead someone somewhere; point them to something.
+To reveal or allow something to be seen.

 /tran(t)sˈplan(t)əd/